Vanessa Spooner, Psy.D.

 Email or Call Vanessa Spooner, Psy.D. at 1-800-651-8085 ext.
 12725

 More Info About My Practice

-On a budget or need a weekend appointment?
-My associate J. Carl Hicks, MA works under my supervision in my private practice.
-He can offer you a sliding scale therapy fee to work with your budget, as well as weekend appointments in my Beverly Hills office.
+On a budget or have a tight schedule?
+My associate Jeff Hicks, MA works under my supervision in my private practice.
+He can offer you a sliding scale therapy fee, as well as evening and weekend appointments.